-August 28, 2018 – Canonsburg, Pennsylvania - Corsa Coal Corp.
-(TSXV: CSO) (“Corsa” or the “Company”), a premium quality metallurgical coal producer, today reported financial results for the three and six months ended June 30, 2018.
-Corsa has filed its unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2018 and 2017 and related management’s discussion and analysis under its profile on www.sedar.com.
+August 20, 2019 – Canonsburg, Pennsylvania - Corsa Coal Corp.
+(TSXV: CSO; OTCQX: CRSXF) (“Corsa” or the “Company”), a premium quality metallurgical coal producer, today reported financial results for the three and six months ended June 30, 2019.
+Corsa has filed its unaudited condensed interim consolidated financial statements for the three and six months ended June 30, 2019 and 2018 and related management’s discussion and analysis under its profile on www.sedar.com.

 Unless otherwise noted, all dollar amounts in this news release are expressed in United States dollars and all ton amounts are short tons (2,000 pounds per ton).
 Pricing and cost per ton information is expressed on a free-on-board, or FOB, mine site basis, unless otherwise noted.

-- Corsa achieved an average realized price per ton of metallurgical coal sold(1) at its NAPP Division of $115.52 for all metallurgical qualities in the second quarter 2018, this average realized price is the approximate equivalent of $160 to $166 on an FOB vessel basis(2) and is comprised of a mix of 25% sales to domestic customers and 75% sales to international customers.
+- Corsa achieved an average realized price per ton of metallurgical coal sold(1) of $117.48 for all metallurgical qualities in the second quarter 2019 compared to $115.52 in the second quarter 2018.
+This average realized price is the approximate equivalent of $168 to $174 on an FOB vessel basis.(2) For the second quarter 2019, Corsa’s sales mix included 31% of sales to domestic customers and 69% of sales to international customers.

 - This is a non-GAAP financial measure.
 See “Non-GAAP Financial Measures” below.